deepseek-ai-chat/deepseek-chrome/README.md

 DeepSeek AI is constantly evolving with **new features and optimizations**.
 Future updates will include:

-- **Enhanced AI Chat** – More natural and context-aware responses.
+- **Enhanced Chat** – More natural and context-aware responses.
-- **Expanded Coding Capabilities** – AI support for more programming languages and frameworks.
+- **Expanded Coding Capabilities** – Support for more programming languages and frameworks.
-- **Advanced Research Tools** – Deeper AI integration for knowledge extraction and trend analysis.
+- **Advanced Research Tools** – Deeper integration for knowledge extraction and trend analysis.
 - **Better Writing Assistance** – More AI-driven improvements for long-form content.

-By keeping up with AI advancements, DeepSeek AI ensures **a smarter and more efficient user experience**.
+By keeping up with advancements, DeepSeek AI ensures **a smarter and more efficient user experience**.

 ---